nirasha-nelki/Distance_calculator/README.md

 # distance calculator

-This is a simple React project that allows users to calculate the distance between two addresses and view the locations on a map.
+This simple React project allows users to calculate the distance between two addresses and view the locations on a map.
 Users can also choose their current location as the starting point.
 The project integrates Leaflet.js for map visualization and the OpenCage API for geocoding.

 ## Features
 - Enter two addresses to calculate the distance between them.